backstage/backstage/docs/tutorials/quickstart-app-auth.md

 # The Auth Configuration

-Default Backstage installation includes multiple authentication providers out of the box.
+A default Backstage installation includes multiple authentication providers out of the box.
 The steps to enable new authentication provider in Backstage are very similar to each other, the biggest difference is usually configuring the external authentication provider.
 Please see a subset of possible providers and